brimdata/zed/zng/docs/spec.md

 #<type-tag>:<type-string>
 ```
 Here, `<type-tag>` is a string decimal integer and `<type-string>`
-is a string defining a type according to the ZNG type syntax, which creates
+is a string defining a type according to the ZNG type syntax.
+They create
 a binding between the indicated tag and the indicated type.

 ### 4.1.2 Type Alias